 Henry makes it home through this dark passionless city, to his anonymous apartment building, and rides a slow and faltering elevator up to his floor.
 His neighbor (Judith Roberts: SILENT NIGHT, DEADLY NIGHT, DEAD SILENCE), a beautiful woman with a hungry expression, delivers a message.

 What this opening scene does is draw us into a world far different from our experience, yet recognizable in so many unsettling ways: A nightmarish world of loss and alien noise.
-While nothing scary has happened in these opening minutes, we are sitting there plucked from our comfort zone.
+While nothing scary happened in these opening minutes, we sat there plucked from our comfort zone.

 Responding to the message, Henry gets nicely dressed, complete with pocket protector, and goes to visit his erstwhile girlfriend, Mary X (Charlotte Stewart: TREMORS, TREMORS 3).
 What happens next is the worst meet-the-parents ever committed to film.
 If someone in the scene pulled out a gun or even a chainsaw, it could not have been worse.
 Yet at the same time, through this depressive mire of staggered, damaged lives, there is plenty of morbid humor that made me choke on my laughter.